jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### 117 Definitions
 (1) This section amends section YA 1.
 (2) Amendment(s) incorporated in the Act(s).
-(3) After the definition of Australian approved deposit fund, the following is inserted: .
+(3) After the definition of Australian approved deposit fund, the following is inserted:.
   - **Australian complying superannuation scheme** means an entity that is a complying superannuation fund for the purposes of Part 5, Division 2 of the Superannuation Industry (Supervision) Act 1993 (Aust) and that is regulated by the Australian Prudential Regulation Authority
 (4) Amendment(s) incorporated in the Act(s).
 (5) Amendment(s) incorporated in the Act(s).